 As a leader what do you want your legacy to be?

-Do you want to be known as the leader that delivered great results, or one who delivered a significant transformational change, or do you want to be remembered as a great innovative leader, such as Steve Jobs?
+Do you want to be remembered as a leader who delivered great change, significant improvements or fantastic results, or do you want to be remembered for something else.

 One of the things I always strive for is that any changes I implement will still be in use after I leave.

 Why is this important to me?
 It’s important because it means the changes were perceived as beneficial, not just change for change sake.

 I have worked with many leaders, who as soon they left, the changes they implemented were replaced, removed or forgotten.

 This means that people were only following the new process because of that leaders position, not because they believed the change was an improvement.

 If the changes I implement, are rejected the day I leave, then these were the wrong processes.

 To ensure that the changes are actually improvements and not just changes, I try to focus on simplicity, simplifying complexity or even better removing it.
 Making it easier for people to be able to do their jobs and be successful.

 I often find where we eliminate complex unnecessary processes they tend to remain eliminated.